On the boundary Carrollian conformal algebra: Future work

-\item The above line of enquiry leads naturally to the consideration of restrictions of $\Vir\times\Vir$-modules that are vertex operator algebra (VOA) modules, such as the modules formed from the Heisenberg VOA and $BC$-systems (i.e., semi-infinite wedge representation).
-The restrictions will not be VOAs, but may still provide field-theoretic insights for the tensionless open string, possibly informing us about its spectrum, quantisation etc. Some of these $\Vir \times \Vir$-modules are well-known examples of highest weight modules, so one should expect that after carefully dealing with normal-ordering ambiguities, their restriction to $\widehat{\bcca}$-modules does indeed give rise to the ``almost free'' modules discussed in Section \ref{sec:restriction of modules}.
+\item In general, studying the restrictions and, if possible, contractions of VOA modules over $\bms$, $\Vir \times \Vir$ and $\Vir$ would provide field-theoretic insights for the tensionless open string, possibly informing us about its spectrum, quantisation etc. Some of these modules are well-known examples of highest weight modules, so one should expect that after carefully dealing with normal-ordering ambiguities, their restriction to $\widehat{\bcca}$-modules does indeed give rise to the ``almost free'' modules discussed in Section \ref{sec:restriction of modules}.
 Overall, together with the work in Section \ref{sec:restriction of modules}, we expect these two strands of exploration to aid in understanding the commutative diagram given in Figure \ref{fig:restrictions and contractions} at the level of Lie algebra representations while providing new field-theoretic realisations of the BCCA, which would be very informative in deducing the possible spectra of quantised tensionless open strings.

-\item Proving Conjecture \ref{conj:Ind} could not only aid the search for field-theoretic realisations of the BCCA, but also result in the development of novel methods to check the (in)decomposability of Lie algebra modules and/or study representations of infinite-dimensional non $\ZZ$-graded Lie algebras.
+\item Proving Conjecture \ref{conj:Ind} could not only aid the search for field-theoretic realisations of the BCCA, but also result in the development of novel methods to check the (in)decomposability of Lie algebra modules and/or study representations of infinite-dimensional non-$\ZZ$-graded Lie algebras.

-\item Studying the restriction of the $\Vir \times \Vir$ VOA module realised in terms of two fermionic $BC$ systems, each of conformal weight $(2,-1)$, may help formulate generalised notions of semi-infinite cohomology that can be formulated for Lie algebras without integer-grading.
-This could be the first step in formulating a BRST quantisation procedure for the tensionless open string.

 \item A similar programme to the one in this paper can be undertaken for higher spin BCCAs \cite[Equation (26)]{BCCFGP2024}.
-Following our notation in Section \ref{sec:preliminaries}, the higher spin BCCAs form the one-parameter family of Lie algebras $\OO \ltimes \PP_b$, where $b$ is usually taken to be an integer in physics, though the programme undertaken in this paper could be done for arbitrary $b\in\CC$.
+Following our notation in Section \ref{sec:preliminaries}, the higher spin BCCAs form the one-parameter family of Lie algebras $\OO \ltimes \PP_b$ (and their central extensions), where $b$ is usually taken to be an integer in physics, though the programme undertaken in this paper could be done for arbitrary $b \in \kk$.